SkyWors/PHP-Motus/README.md

 > Word can be format with any upper or lower case, make sure to <u>correctly write potential accents</u> according to french dictionnary.

 ```
-Example:
+Example: search word is "Hôpital"

-	Search word is "Hôpital"
+	✅ Input "hôpital" will be correct,

-	Input "hôpital" will be correct,
+	✅ Input "HôpItAL" will be correct,
-	Input "HôpItAL" will be correct,
+	✅ Input "  H ô  pi tal" will be correct.
-	Input "Hopital" will be incorrect.
+	❌ Input "Hopital" will be incorrect.
 ```

 3. <u>Understand display</u>